dylanlan/dylanlan.github.io/_posts/2024-01-30-tridemp-master.md

 # Panic

-The Sradagan frantically started coming up with potential fixes / workarounds.
+The Sradagan guild frantically started coming up with potential fixes / workarounds.

 We tried:
 - Buying stats at the Temple of Choosing (Only for Master Aislings).